Jcerovsky/Jcerovsky/README.md

 Full-Stack Developer
 --------------------

 I am a full-stack developer specialising in modernising legacy code for a multinational strata and insurance company.
-My focus is on enhancing user experience, performance and maintainability.

 *   🌍  I'm based in Australia
 *   ✉️  You can contact me at [jcerovsky8@gmail.com](mailto:jcerovsky8@gmail.com)